proteinreport/proteinreport.org/content/events/building-plant-based-dairy-revolution-lessons-indian-trailblazer/index.md

 weight: 5000
 uuid: 6757
 ---
-<p>Globally, plant-based milk is the most developed plant-based food category.
+Globally, plant-based milk is the most developed plant-based food category.
 However in India, dairy is inherent to our socio-economic & cultural history.
-Learn how to navigate this and build a plant-based dairy brand in our next webinar ft Abhay Rangan & Spurti Ravi of GoodMylk.</p>
+Learn how to navigate this and build a plant-based dairy brand in our next webinar ft Abhay Rangan & Spurti Ravi of GoodMylk.